OwenJohnsons/C-code/README.md

-# C-code
+# Credible C and CUDA Code

-Credible C Code
+Rudimentary C code written during my first year as a PhD Student to try and learn the languages.
+Mainly used as a reference when I forget syntax etc.